cassaram09/r3-library/README.md

 # r3 Library

-**r3-library** (short for React-Redux-Resource) is a small library that allows users to easily create and dispatch actions in an object oriented fashion.
+**r3-library** (short for React-Redux-Resource) allows users to create and dispatch actions in an object oriented fashion.

-Easily create synchronous and asynchronous actions Registering new actions automatically updates your reducers.
+**Features**

-Consistent, scoped naming conventions allows for easier scaling and maintenance
+  - Easily create synchronous and asynchronous actions

-This project was inspired by AngularJS $Resource functionality for making HTTP requests.
-The original goal was to make it easier to handle HTTP requests /async actions in Redux, I quickly expanded the scope to also handle other async Promise based actions as well as synchronous actions.
+  - Registering new actions automatically updates your reducers

-EDIT: 12/29/17
+  - Consistent, scoped naming conventions allows for easier scaling and maintenance
   - Ability to dispatch error handling actions
   - Ability to dispatch both Async and Sync actions
   - Better test coverage
   - Refactored request handling using `superagent` module
   - General code cleanup

 ## Installation